kemckinnmsft/LabContent/MW-SC-TS317.md

 	>
 	> !IMAGE[ny3fd3da.jpg](\Media\ny3fd3da.jpg)

-	> [!KNOWLEDGE] You should automatically be loggeed into the azure portal.
+	> [!KNOWLEDGE] You should automatically be logged into the azure portal.
 If not, navigate to ```https://portal.azure.com/``` and log in with the credentials below.
 	>
 	>```@lab.CloudCredential(17).Username```
 	>